Keegan Rosenberry: Colorado Rapids

 In 2020, Rosenberry made 16 starts among 17 league appearances, and played a full 90 minutes in Colorado's MLS Cup Playoff first-round loss to Minnesota United FC.
 Rosenberry picked up two assists and scored one goal, game-winning volley against Seattle Sounders FC on November 1, which was named MLS Goal of the Week in Week 22.

 In January 2022, Colorado announced they had signed Rosenberry to a three-year contract extension.

-International
+International career

 On January 5, 2017, following his first professional season, Rosenberry was called up to the senior United States squad by coach Bruce Arena.
 He was called up again under newly appointed head coach Gregg Berhalter for the January 2019 friendlies.
 However, he did not appear in any of the matches during these camps.